Roman Pavlyuchenko: Euro 2012

 Pavlyuchenko scored his first international hat-trick on 4 June 2011 in a European qualifier against Armenia in Saint Petersburg.

 He was confirmed for the finalized UEFA Euro 2012 squad on 25 May 2012.
 In their opening match against the Czech Republic on 8 June in Wroclaw, he came off the bench in the 73rd minute and set up his teammate Alan Dzagoev for Russia's third goal.
 Minutes later he scored Russia's fourth goal, and Russia went on to win 4–1.

 Pavlyuchenko come on as a substitute against Poland (1–1) and Greece (0–1), which caused the team to be eliminated from the group.

 Retirement

 On 24 July 2013, Pavlyuchenko announced his retirement from international duty.

 Coaching career

 On 11 April 2024, Pavlyuchenko was hired as a forwards' coach by Rodina-2 Moscow.

 Personal life

+Pavlyuchenko marrired Larisa (née Baranova) in 2000; the couple had known each other since 6th grade when he switched schools.
+They have three daughters.
+His sister-in-law is his wife's twin, who also studied in the same school.

 In Russia, Pavlyuchenko is a local Duma (city council) deputy in Stavropol, representing United Russia party, although "because of my profession it won't be easy for me to take part directly in the workings of the city council – but I am ready to help with advice and with a concrete contribution to the development possibilities for exercise and sport".

 In early 2012, Pavlyuchenko was among several hundreds of Russian celebrities contacted by Vladimir Putin's election campaign to endorse Putin for president ahead of the 2012 Russian presidential election.